Police Officers (film)

 Police Officers is a 2002 Indian Kannada-language action drama film directed by Anand P. Raju, starring Charan Raj and Thriller Manju in lead roles.

 Plot

 William Stuart and Rosna Barker visit the Vidhana Soudha and see a procession of auto rickshaw drivers worshipping Goddess Annamadevi.
-While leaving the procession, Stuart and Baker go to eat a small restaurant in Chamarajpet although Baker isn't feeling well.
+While leaving the procession, Stuart and Barker go to eat a small restaurant in Chamarajpet although Barker isn't feeling well.
 Due to her pain, they both leave the restaurant when Stuart gets attacked by four men who also disturb Barker as she gets on an auto rickshaw.
 She was raped by the auto driver.
 Stuart's corpse is discovered by a man near a train track.
 Barker goes to the Vijayanagar police station and based on her retellings of the incident, they try to nab the culprit.
 She initially doesn't remember who her rapist was leading her to falsely identify her rapist as innocent.
 A fictitious sub-plot involves Naganna trying to stop a young man from selling his girlfriend into prostitution.